yhyoon/pldi2023-artifact/README.md

 ```sh
 $ abs_synth/abs_synth.exe <options> [a SyGuS input file]
 ```
-The tool is also available in a separate GitHub repository(Anonymized).
+The tool is also available in a separate [GitHub repository](https://github.com/yhyoon/abs_synth).

 You may find the options available by:
 ```sh